tjoneswilkins/Mountain-Series/README.md

     data = table.getInt(0,col);
   }
 ```
-After inputting data I wanted to find another medium to convey the data in an aesthetically pleasing way.
-Enter the golden function.
+After inputting data I was looking for a way to visualize the data.
+But I was not excited to create a graph or a conventional data visualization.
+I developed a function that uses mathematical processes to draw a line based on the data set.
+The function creates a mountain-like design that is critical to visualize the progression of the virus- both the rises and the falls.
 ```javascript
   float n = noise( x/wow + frameCount/50.0 + y0);
   vertex( x, y0 - boo / (1 + pow(x-binc, 4) / 6e6) * n);